Program Guidelines - FY 2017

 - Complete the online application forms.

 (Be sure to click the "final submission" button of the online application by the deadline – April 12, 2016.
-The electronic component of your application will then be automatically received by the MCC.)
+The electronic component of your application will then be automatically received by the Mass Cultural Council.)

-- Mail or hand deliver the following support materials to the MCC, by the deadline - April 12, 2016
+- Mail or hand deliver the following support materials to the Mass Cultural Council, by the deadline - April 12, 2016

 ____ Letter of Support for Master Artist